Database

 Pillar Tariffs and trade defence measures applied on ICT goods | Sub-pillar Participation in the WTO Information Technology Agreement (ITA) and 2015 expansion (ITA II)

-Tajikistan is a signatory of the World Trade Organization (WTO) Information Technology Agreement (ITA) of 1996, but is not a signatory of its 2015 expansion (ITA II).
+Thailand is a signatory of the World Trade Organization (WTO) Information Technology Agreement (ITA) of 1996 and its 2015 expansion (ITA II).

 Coverage ICT goods